simoneSantoni/REM.jl/docs/src/guide/decay.md

 # Temporal Decay

 REM.jl supports exponential decay of network effects, allowing past events to have diminishing influence over time.
+This captures the intuition that recent interactions are more relevant than older ones.

 ## Why Use Decay?